HisenZhang/AdvancedComputerSystem/Project 4/README.md

 WARNING: CRLF will break the program.
 Use LF for newline.

+WARNING: This program assumes input with ascii 'a'-'z'.
+Any other input will cause program to abort.

 The repo has `abc.txt`, `10k.txt` and `100k.txt` under `data/` for testing.
 Use the raw column data file at the following address for your speed performance evaluation
 <https://drive.google.com/file/d/192_suEsMxGInZbob_oJJt-SlKqa4gehh>